Comparison

 - vearch

-- Vearch is a cloud-native distributed vector database optimized for efficient similarity searches and scalar filtering in AI applications.
+- Vearch is a distributed vector database for efficient vector search in AI applications.

 Persona